Drug Allergy- Causes, Symptoms, and Treatment

 The following methods are used to treat an allergic reaction to a drug:

-Withdrawal of the drug- If the diagnosis to any particular drug comes positive then the doctor may ask you to discontinue the drug.
-In many cases, this may be the only treatment for drug allergy.
+Withdrawal of the drug- If the diagnosis of any particular drug comes positive, then the doctor may ask you to discontinue the drug.
+In a lot of cases, this may be the only treatment for drug allergy.

 Antihistamines- The doctor may recommend antihistamines to block immune system chemicals activated during an allergic reaction.